BgeeDB/BgeeDB_R/README.md

 The package retrieves the annotation of many experiments and download processed RNA-seq or Affymetrix data into R, according to Bgee pipeline.
 Currently, Bgee database supports gene expression data of 17 species.
 The package also offers usage of TopAnat: GO-like enrichment of anatomical terms, mapped to genes by expression patterns (<http://bgee.org/?page=top_anat#/>).

-> This package performs:
+This package performs:
->
+\itemize{
-> > 1.
-Listing annotation files and downloading gene expression data available in current version of Bgee database
+  \item{1.
+Listing annotation files and downloading gene expression data available in current version of Bgee database}
-> > 2.
-TopAnat analysis
+  \item{2.
+TopAnat analysis}
+  }

 #### **Installation**